It’s More Than OK to Ask for Help

 DS: What would you like to say to encourage others who are still working on their journey of recovery?

 AO: Please know that things will get better.
-I don’t know the exact details of your distress, but I have been at the very bottom and what you need to remember is that it’s OK not be OK and it’s more than OK to ask for help.
+I don’t know the exact details of your distress, but I have been at the very bottom and what you need to remember is that it’s OK to not be OK and it’s more than OK to ask for help.
 Stretch your hand out and ask for help.
 Today, there are more and more that will take your outstretched hand and assist.
 So many people will help you on your journey.
 You are not alone and once you take the steps, stay committed, it’ll get easier with time.
 We are fighting stigma so you can open up and talk and subsequently heal.

 About Aidan